 Why the page count does not matter

-The phrase "5,000 pages" in the headline is arbitrary.
+"5,000 pages" in the headline is arbitrary.
 It could be 500 or 50,000.
-The work is the same.
-This is the property that makes function-driven content scale in a way that hand-written content never can.
+The work is identical, and that is the whole point.

 What the ten minutes actually requires